ivanmanan/Show-Feeder/README.md

 ## Specs
-* Move all HTTP methods within the specific widget classes; I will depend on the widgets to fetch API's at every screen change
+* Move all HTTP methods within the specific widget classes; I will depend on the widgets to fetch API's at every screen change (unfortunately)
-* FIRST TASK - render the data from Node.js database.
-NOTE: Dart should serialize the json data, since json data will be read by both React.js frontend and Flutter mobile frontend.
-Should also create a Favorites tab. https://stackoverflow.com/questions/49914136/how-to-integrate-flutter-app-with-node-js
 * Must add authentication.
 Have user authentication cached forever.
-* Add Shows - should be a form that submits a POST request to the MySQL db.
-Form should contain movie Title, then day/month/year.
+* Add Shows - Implement the POST request for anticipated show.
-* Home - should refresh data after detecting a POST request OR a database change.
+* Home - should refresh data after detecting a database change.
 * Infrastructure - ding a notification at show's release date at 9 AM.
-* Front-end - create the React.js source code so I can type everything onto the computer.
-* Testing - see what happens when duplicate show title is added.
-See what happens when a sql query fails on server.
-See what happens when I insert date and non-existent month into the forms and what gets rendered.
 * Hosting - see RedHat Openshift; note I must resubscribe every 2 hours.
 Make documentation how to rehost the server.
 Simply use the Docker image.